mrnkr/nvim-config/README.md

 - `gd` => go to definition
 - `gi` => go to implementation
 - `gr` => find all references

+### Going to the beginning/end of a file

+- `gg` to go to the beginning of the current file.
+- `G` to go to the end of the current file.

 ## Potential problems